Nelairs/linked-blog-starter-md/Nelairs’s Home/CyberWiki/Introduction to Hacking/Introduction to Hacking.md

 ## MAC Addresses (OUI and NIC)

-A MAC address is an 48 bits identifier that belongs to only one phisical device
+A MAC address is an 48 bits identifier that belongs to only one physical device

 ![[Untitled 3 3.png|Untitled 3 3.png]]